Dreaming of opening a fashion boutique? We hope you are because opening one can be a lot of fun.

-When it comes to starting on the concept of what it is you want to do, I’m asking you to spend a lot of time thinking about the vision, what you want to evoke in your potential customers, and really, why it is that you feel you’re so qualified to open up this retail boutique.
-Now, that essence that you’re going to be communicating will resonate throughout your customer’s’ experience, both in the store, as they touch the product, as they get your marketing.
-So having a real concrete idea of the concept and vision is the most important thing.
+When it comes to starting on the concept of what it is you want to do, you need to spend a lot of time thinking about the vision.
+What do you want to evoke in your potential customers?
+Why is it that you feel you’re qualified to open up this retail boutique?
+The essence you are going to be communicating will resonate throughout your customers’ experience, both in the store, as they touch the product, and as they get your marketing.
+Having a concrete idea of the concept and vision is the most important.

-Now once you’ve nailed that, you then want to move on to financing.
-I know that tends to be a scary topic but oh so important for the success of your business.
+Once you have a clear concept of what you want to do, you then want to move on to financing.
+That tends to be a scary topic but it’s so important for the success of your business.
 What kind of business model are you going to have in your boutique?
-Are you going to be doing sale or return, which is really the updated version of saying consignment?
-Or are you going to be reselling products from other vendors, brands that you love?
-Or maybe you’re going to be sourcing from other brands that are smaller, right?
-Maybe your whole point of view is buy small quantities from lots of different “Made in the USA” brands and repeat replenishment often as things sell out.
-So determining your business model is really going to help you when it comes to predicting what the sales flow is gonna look like, what your margins are going to look like, and really how much money you’re going to need to sustain that first 9 to 12 months when you’re really getting a good idea of what your customers want.
+Are you going to be doing sale and return – which is really the updated version of consignment.
+Or are you going to be reselling products from other vendors, reselling brands that you love?
+Or maybe you’re going to be sourcing from other brands that are smaller.
+Maybe your whole point of view is to buy small quantities from lots of different “Made in the USA” brands and repeat replenishment often as things sell out.
+Determining your business model is really going to help you when it comes to predicting what the sales flow is going to look like, what your margins are going to look like, and really how much money you’re going to need to sustain the first 9 to 12 months when you’re really getting a good idea of what your customers want.